Key takeaways

 Limitations of direct deposit

 Direct deposit is convenient but has some limitations.
 For instance, you can’t use it to deposit a personal check.
-Those would still have to be deposited at a bank branch or ATM, or through mobile check deposit.
+Those still have to be deposited at a bank branch or ATM, or through mobile check deposit.

 FAQs